RKirlew/WeatherFetcher/README.md

 # WeatherFetcher
-React App that fetches weather based off of user input using OpenWeather API
+React App that fetches weather based off of user input using OpenWeather API.
+Has a dynamic background which adjusts based on the tempeature of the location.